 How does head cooling work for a brain injury?
 Head cooling drops the metabolic rate of the brain.
 This alters the release of cytokines.

-Brain cooling also relieves pressure in the brain that is caused by cerebral edema.
+Brain cooling also relieves pressure in the brain caused by cerebral edema.
 Cooling therapy is thought to reduce energy depletion and decrease transmitter activity in the brain.
 Cooling therapy can also reduce ion flux alterations.
-Whatever the mechanism, and we don’t fully understand it completely yet — it seems clear that postnatal cooling of the brain has a beneficial effect on the outcome.
+Whatever the mechanism, and we don’t fully understand it completely yet, postnatal cooling of the brain has a beneficial effect on the outcome.

 What happens after cooling therapy?